 NS: So, if I could just add to that.
 A year ago, I taught an undergraduate class.
 I think it was called something like Sex, Race, and Reproduction in Global Health Politics.
 And I remember making just a pretty offhand comment about PrEP and PEP [post-exposure prophylaxis].
 And several of the students in my class are nursing majors.
 Several of them identify as queer.
 But not one person had heard about PrEP.
 And I say this, not as a way to focus on lack of awareness on the part of my students, who were very engaged and very bright, but to focus on how there is still a significant gap between biomedical discovery, on the one hand, and awareness and action as to health care, on the other.

-You know, one of the essays we mention in our introduction—Linda Villarosa’s piece on the high rates of HIV among gay and bisexual Black men in the U.S. South.
-She talks about how Black America never got that far.
+You know, one of the essays we mention in our introduction -- Linda Villarosa’s piece on the high rates of HIV among gay and bisexual black men in the US south.
+She talks about how black America never got PEPFAR.
+She talks about the men she encountered as appearing to have stepped out of the early years of the epidemic, about a present that looks like a past.
 Right?

-She talks about the men she encountered as appearing to have stepped out of the early years of the epidemic, about—you know, what she calls—they look like they come from a present that looks like a past.
+So I think some people are upset about the, quote-unquote, end of AIDS because it simply forcloses the question: End for who?
 Right?

-So I think some people are upset about the “end of AIDS” because it simply focuses on the question: End for who?
 Whose lives are discounted in such narratives?
 And then, what does such a discounting reveal about our very understandings of which lives matter, of which lives are worthy of care?
 And since we’ve been referencing obviously connections to COVID, this reminds me of a statistic that is being repeated quite often, that now there have been more COVID-related deaths than during the Vietnam War.

-And while I think it is usefully drawing attention to the magnitude of the issue and, you know, genocide as it connects to the U.S. government, this statistic focuses on U.S. soldiers, right?
-The loss of Vietnamese lives do not even enter the frame, or the consequences of U.S. militarism.
-So, I think, our historical choices reveal a lot about our understanding of which bodies we frame as worthy of grieving, or even worthy of understanding who we consider as human to begin with.
+And while I think it is useful in drawing attention to the magnitude of the issue and, you know, genocide as it connects to the US government, this statistic focuses on US soldiers, right?
+The loss of Vietnamese lives do not even enter the frame, or the consequences of US militarism.
+So I think, as theorists such as Judith Butler have suggested, our rhetorical choices reveal a lot about our understanding of which bodies we frame as worthy of grieving, or even worthy of understanding who we consider as human to begin with.

-JFC: I agree with everything that Alex and Nishant have said.
+JFC: I’d like to jump in and add to that, as well.
+I agree with everything that Alex and Nishant have said.
 What I’d like to add is that when we think about viruses, we oftentimes use the language of war and policing.
 And that isn’t simply a metaphor.
 Susan Sontag has already written extensively about the problem with illnesses and metaphors, including AIDS and Its Metaphors.
-These come across as metaphors in the way we talk about them.
-But what they are is also a way to think about the virus itself as the problem, when the virus, as Alex has said, and as Nishant has also mentioned, is revealing to us the vulnerabilities, the structural vulnerabilities and biases that make certain communities, especially Global South and people of color, the site of the ongoing AIDS pandemic—and now COVID-19—and other epidemics and pandemics.
+These metaphors make the virus, itself, the problem, whereas the virus, as Alex has said, and as Nishant has also mentioned, is tracing and revealing to us the structural vulnerabilities and systemic biases that make certain communities, especially the Global South and people of color, the site of the ongoing AIDS pandemic -- and now COVID-19 – as well as epidemics and pandemics before and after.

-If we look at the history of viruses, we also then have to understand that viruses are a result of longer histories of agricultural and colonial labor on plantations.
-And I think this is a problem, when we think only about ending HIV/AIDS, we don’t understand that viral pandemics actually emerge from massive human resource extraction projects.
-And the result of viral pandemics amongst humans—again, as I said before—tends to shape solutions only to save humans.
-And these biomedical solutions only then can be accessed by certain humans who get to exercise human rights.
-So that’s oftentimes, like I said before, white, cisgender, presumably heterosexual men, with money and access to institutions.
+If we look at the history of viruses, we then have to understand that viruses are a result of the developments in agricultural and colonial labor conditions created through plantations.
+I think there is a persistent problem, when we think only about ending HIV/AIDS, whereby we don’t understand or address how viral pandemics actually emerge from massive human resource extraction projects.
+Our responses to viral pandemics amongst humans -- as I said before -- tends to narrowly define solutions that are meant to only save humans.
+Furthermore, these biomedical solutions can only be accessed by certain humans who have regular access to healthcare and other forms of structural support.
+So that’s oftentimes, like I said before, white, cisgendered, presumably heterosexual men, with money and access to institutions.

-If we indeed look back at the history of colonial labor plantations, colonial plantations, and racialized and gendered labor on those plantations, we begin to see that viral pandemics actually emerged from a longer history with capitalism, wherein we produce racial ethnic categories through native displacement and disconnection, Black enslavement, other forms of people of color who are used for labor in agriculture.
-And then we end up dismantling ecosystems that actually have served to protect a vast number of different lives—and they’re not just humans.
+The discovery of the first virus occurred in the late nineteenth-century period of tobacco agricultural industrialization.
+If we look back at the history of colonial labor plantations, including the racialized and gendered labor conditions that persist today, we begin to see that viral pandemics actually emerged from a longer history with capitalism.
+Racial/ethnic categories and differences in power have been generated through native displacement and disenfranchisement, black enslavement, criminalization and incarceration, and xenophobic immigration policies that make people of color exploitable as laborers in agriculture.
+Meanwhile, our mass agricultural practices end up dismantling ecosystems that actually have served to protect a vast number of interconnected lives and interdependent relations -- and not just those we cherish among ourselves, as humans.

-So, I can go on and say more about that.
-But I don’t want to veer this off into a different conversation.
-But I think we need to really step back and ask: Is ending AIDS really the way to imagine the radical transformations that are necessary to end viral pandemics, and also ecosystem dismantling?
-If ending AIDS were the solution, then we wouldn’t have something like COVID-19.
+So, I can go on and say more about that, but I don’t want to veer this off into a different conversation.
+I think we need to step back and ask: Is ending AIDS really the way to imagine the radical transformations that are necessary to end viral pandemics and address the systemic problems of ecosystem dismantle?
+If ending AIDS through biomedical treatments were the only challenge and solution, then we wouldn’t have something like COVID-19.